Hyperfixation

 Addiction is not an escape; it is dependence.
 Whether chemical or experiential, it is an addiction if you cannot go without it for even brief periods of time.

-If someone is addicted to a video game, lack of access will cause distress, anxiety, aggression, and often physical symptoms.
+If someone is addicted to a video game, a lack of access will cause distress, anxiety, aggression, and often physical symptoms.

 By contrast, hyperfixation is characterized by periods when interest in the experience, book, game, or whatever someone was fixated on is completely gone.
 The interest may be sparked tomorrow or next month, but there is no withdrawal.
 Again, one day, out of the blue, I disliked Little Debbie Nutty Buddy snacks.